meta4creations/post-duplicator/readme.txt

 == Upgrade Notice ==

-Changed the default post date of duplicated posts to be the current time.
+Changed the default published status to Draft.